-“Oh, no, it’s fine.
+“No, I’m alright.
 It’s on the inside.
 I can reach it just fine.”

 “Okay…” Rafe sounded unconvinced.
 He handed me a large box that had multiple different sizes.

-Eye contact is a dangerous thing to do.
-When I laugh, I can fake the smile lines.
-But when you truly look into someone’s bare eyes, nothing remains hidden.
-There’s a saying that eyes are the gateway to the soul, and in many ways that was extremely true.
-Eyes are the essence of a person, and if you know someone well enough, they can reveal everything.
+We made eye contact.
+His gaze bored into mine, filling me with a sense of discomfort.
+Eye contact was a dangerous thing to do.
+When I laughed, I could fake smile lines.
+But when you truly looked into someone’s bare orbs, nothing remained hidden.
+There’s a saying that eyes are the gateway to the soul, and in many ways, that’s true: Eyes are the essence of a person.
+They tell a million stories, and if you know someone well enough, they can reveal everything.

 Would Rafe join in with them?

-“I went to the bathroom too.”
+“I went to the bathroom, too.”

 “Is there anything you want to do?”
-I asked him.

 “Do you want me to leave?”
 I struggled to keep my voice even.

-“Sure,” Rafe’s voice was monotone, his lack of excitement evident.
+“Sure.”
+Rafe’s voice was monotone, his lack of excitement evident.

 “What’s wrong?”
 Rafe came jogging out of the hallway.

 “Nothing, I just stubbed my toe.”
-I looked him up and down, “Why’d you come back out?”
+I looked him up and down.
+“Why’d you come back out?”

 “I forgot to ask if you needed a ride home.”

-“But your house is a thirty-minute walk from here...”
+“But your house is a thirty-minute walk from here.”

 “Okay,” Rafe sounded unconvinced.

-“Well,” I slipped my shoes back on.
-“Bye.”
+“Well,” I slipped my shoes back on, “bye.”

 Maybe Rafe was happy to see me go.